sassoftware/viya4-iac-azure/README.md

-# SAS Viya 4 IaC for Azure
+# SAS Viya 4 Infrastructure as Code (IaC) for Microsoft Azure

 ## Overview